mutahiwachira/biodiversity/readme.md

 * Setting up a proper HTTPS configuration on the server, and purchasing a custom domain, and implementing a web server like NGINX to manage requests and possibly do load balancing.
 * Developing a CI/CD pipeline such that changes push to Github are pulled through to update the app if they pass automated unit checks
 * Including `renv` in the Dockerfile as per the `renv` [documentation](https://rstudio.github.io/renv/articles/docker.html), so that the Docker reads `renv` to better manage the packages included in the container.
+* Cleaning up the directory and file structure of the app.

 # Unit Testing and Documetation